Lord Peter Views the Body: The Entertaining Episode of the Article in Question

 Peter and Bunter are queueing at Gare Saint-Lazare in Paris, when Peter overhears a conversation from a young woman in the queue that makes him curious, particularly when he notes that the woman and her companion are travelling to Dover.
-After patient investigation, Peter meets with his mother's friend, the Dowager Countess of Medway, warning her that someone is planning a burglary during her granddaughter's forthcoming wedding.
-He believes he knows who the thief is, but has no proofs and must catch him red-handed.
+After patient investigation, Peter meets with his mother's friend, the Dowager Duchess of Medway, and through conversation learns that a highly valuable diamond necklace will be taken out of the family vault for her granddaughter's forthcoming wedding.
+He asks for and is granted an invitation to the wedding.

-Peter also alerts Charles Parker, who has men on guard during the wedding.
-A brief uproar arises when the bride's famous diamond necklace, brought out of the family vault for the occasion, is reported stolen.
-The thieves are caught, however, and Peter shocks the assembled wedding party by exposing the Dowager Countess's French lady's maid as Monsieur Jacques le Rouge, alias "Jacques Sans-culotte", a notorious safecracker, burglar and female impersonator.
+Arriving at the wedding, Wimsey finds Detective Inspector Charles Parker among the police presence there to protect the diamonds.
+A brief uproar arises when the bride discovers that the necklace is stolen.
+The thieves have already been caught, however, due to Peter's information, and he shocks the assembled wedding party by exposing the Dowager Duchess's French lady's maid as Monsieur Jacques le Rouge, alias "Jacques Sans-culotte", a notorious safecracker, thief, and female impersonator.
 Jacques cheerfully confesses, asking Peter how he knew.
-Peter explains that, while queueing at Saint-Lazare, he overheard the "female" Jacques refer to himself by the masculine article un instead of the feminine une.
-Jacques congratulates Peter for such a mastery of the French language, probably unique among English people.
-The Dowager Countess is initially outraged that Peter knowingly allowed her to be dressed, undressed, and assisted to bed by a man, but then laughs off the whole affair; she was a famous beauty in her youth, who attracted the attentions of many young men.
+Peter explains that, while queueing at Saint-Lazare, he overheard Jacques in feminine dress refer to himself by the masculine article un instead of the feminine une.
+Jacques congratulates Peter for such a mastery of the French language, unique among English people.
+The Dowager Duchess is initially outraged that Peter knowingly allowed her to be dressed, undressed, and assisted to bed by a man, but when he apologizes she laughs it off, saying that not many women of her age can boast of such a thing.

 The Fascinating Problem of Uncle Meleager's Will

-This is apparently the first Lord Peter story; it was originally published in Pearson's Magazine vol. 60, July 1925, pp. 27–35.
+This is the first published Lord Peter story; it was originally published in Pearson's Magazine vol. 60, July 1925, pp. 27–35.
+The version of the story published in Lord Peter Views the Body, however, was altered to set it after the most recent novel — when Mary mentions the Soviet Club, Peter refers to the events that happen there in Clouds of Witness.

 When old Meleager Finch dies, he leaves two wills: the first grants his fortune to the conservative Primrose League, while the second leaves everything to his niece, Hannah, a young, serious socialist.
 He writes a letter to Hannah explaining that this second will has been hidden somewhere, and that her only chance of finding it is "by the exercise of a sustained frivolity."

 Lord Peter, his sister Mary, and his valet Bunter travel with Hannah to help her find the missing will.
 They discover that Meleager was a crossword puzzle fiend, and find a trove of puzzles he had written, including one with no accompanying grid.
 When Peter falls into the impluvium, he discovers that the missing grid is the tiled floor of the fountain itself, and solving it reveals the location of the missing will.